Skip to main content

 What is dandruff?

-Dandruff is a common condition that causes small pieces of dry skin to flake off the scalp.
+Dandruff is a common condition that causes small pieces of dry skin to flake off your scalp.
 Most people notice flakes in their hair or on their shoulders.
-It may be more obvious with dark hair or on dark clothes.
-Sometimes, dandruff can also cause the scalp to itch.
+Flakes may be more obvious on dark hair or dark clothes.
+Dandruff can also make your scalp itchy.

 It’s not clear exactly what causes dandruff.
 One theory is that it’s the result of the immune system’s overreaction to a normal skin yeast called Malassezia.
-But it’s not considered an autoimmune condition.
+Unlike psoriasis, dandruff isn’t considered an autoimmune condition and only affects your skin.
 Dandruff is also a chronic condition.
-But unlike psoriasis, it only affects the skin.

 Differences between dandruff and psoriasis